Who is Duane "Keffe D" Davis? What to know about the man indicted in Tupac Shakur's murder

 With the money, Davis wrote, his parents, his mother a homemaker from Texas, and his father, a Marine from Virginia, purchased a house in Compton and two new cars – excited by the promise and possibility of America.
 When they moved to their block in 1965, Davis said, their family was the only Black one.
 Little by little, White families started to move away "like cockroaches fleeing when the lights were turned on," Davis wrote.

 One of 12 siblings, Davis grew up surrounded by family.
 His mother died from colon cancer in 1980, when Davis was 15.
+Davis wrote that in 2014 he got the same cancer — now in remission — that killed his mother.
 Two of his brothers also died: one from cancer, and the other was shot in the streets of Compton.
 Davis said he first met Death Row Records CEO Marion "Suge" Knight when he was 9 years old.
 He said he started getting involved with the Crips in 1971, mostly because it was what all the boys in the neighborhood were doing.
 He was working in Compton College but it "wasn't rolling fast enough," he said.
 He had an opportunity to sell drugs, and he liked how quickly he made money.

 Davis wrote he went to prison for dealing from 1985-1989 and he said the time in prison didn't rehabilitate him but made him a "hardened gangster."
 Davis detailed his conversations with authorities over Shakur's death.
 Davis was 46 and facing federal drug charges, but agreed to speak to them so they "would shred the indictment."